nkreer/Jeopardy/README.md

 ```

 **Please don't assign any of your players to these keys right now!
 It will break everything!**

-The statusbar at the top of the screen will inform you about the current state.
+The statusbar at the top of the screen will inform you about the current state of the game.

+Thanks to some Eel magic, you have the option to enable a host screen.
+This special host screen will let you view the expected response provided with the clues.
+To activate this feature, set ```host_screen``` in ```config.json``` to true.